friendica/friendica-addons/statusnet/README.md

 After the required credentials for the application are stored in the configuration you have to actually connect your friendica account with GNU Social.
-To do so follow the Sign in with GNU Social button, allow the access and copy the security code into the plugin configuration.
-Friendica will then try to acquire the final OAuth credentials from the API, if successful the plugin settings will allow you to select to post your public messages to your GNU Social account.
+To do so follow the Sign in with GNU Social button, allow the access and copy the security code into the addon configuration.
+Friendica will then try to acquire the final OAuth credentials from the API, if successful the addon settings will allow you to select to post your public messages to your GNU Social account.

 License